strongnine/simple-neural-network/README.md

 # simple-neural-network
-a neural network write by python for learning the ease theory of nn.
+A neural network write by python for learning the ease theory of nn.